 E-1 Trader Visa

-1. You Must Be National of A Treaty Country
+1. You Must Be a National of a Treaty Country

 The E-1 Trader Visa is only available to people from the countries that the U.S. has a Treaty with.
 Many Western countries are on the list but there are also countries from Africa, Asia and the Middle East on the list.
 A complete list of the countries on the list can be found by clicking here.

-In order to satisfy this part of the test, you must fulfill these requirements.
+In order to satisfy this part of the test, you must fulfill the following requirements.

-- Substantial is not defined in the statute but the higher both the volume of trade in terms of number of transactions and dollar value the better.
+- Substantial is not defined in the statute but the higher the volume of trade (in terms of number of transactions) and dollar value the better.

-- Trade under $100,000 would generally be too low and the trade should be sustained over a period of time (usually at least a year but shorter times could be considered.)
+- Sustained trade over $100,000.
+Trade under $100,000 would generally be too low and the trade should be sustained over a period of time (usually at least a year but shorter times could be considered).

 - Trade must be ongoing.
 As such, normally only existing businesses will qualify.

-- The documentation involves producing extensive documentation regarding the trade that has occurred over a period of time.
+- Documentation requirements include producing extensive documentation regarding the trade that has occurred over a period of time.

-3. You must intent to return to your Home Country after the expiration of the E-1 visa
+3. You must intend to return to your Home Country after the expiration of the E-1 visa

-There are two ways you can apply for an E-2 visa and these are described below.
+There are two ways you can apply for an E-2 visa.
+These are described below.

-If you are in the U.S. on a visa (eg. H-1B or F-1), you can file a petition to change status to an E-1 Visa with the United States Citizen and Immigration Service (USCIS).
-The I-129 form you file is the same form that you file for many other non-immigrant visas (eg. H-1B) and you would also complete the E-1 visa supplement.
-This petition is a document intensive application and you must provide documentation to support all of the elements outlined in the E-1 visa requirements.
-If your petition is granted, it is best to think of yourself as “in E-1 Status” rather than having an E-1 “visa” as the change of status does NOT permit you to reenter the country the way an E-1 visa would.
+If you are in the U.S. on a visa (e.g. H-1B or F-1), you can file a petition to change status to an E-1 Visa with the United States Citizen and Immigration Services (USCIS).
+This is done by filing the Form I-129, which is the same form that you file for many other non-immigrant visas (e.g. H-1B).
+You would also complete the E-1 visa supplement.
+This petition is document-intensive and you must provide documentation to support all of the elements outlined in the E-1 visa requirements.
+If your petition is granted, it is best to think of yourself as being “in E-1 status” rather than having an E-1 “visa” as the change of status does NOT permit you to reenter the country the way an E-1 visa would.
 E-1 status is typically granted for a 2-year period.
-Finally, if you have dependents that are also in the U.S. that are dependents on your visa (eg. H-4) where you want to change their status, you must also file an I-539.
+Finally, if you have dependents on your visa that are also in the U.S. (e.g. H-4) and you want to change their status, you must also file a Form I-539.

-If you are outside of the U.S., you must file a DS-160 and this long application is completed online.
-You must also complete a DS-156E supplement also.
-The exact instructions of how you apply for the visa are usually outlined on the website of the relevant consulate and the documentation that you must provide is generally the same as the documentation you would provide if you were filing in the U.S..
-That being said, the consulate may impose some additional specific procedural requirements.
-The visas are typically granted from between 2 & 5 years and you are permitted to leave and enter the U.S. whenever you like.
+If you are outside of the U.S., you must file a DS-160, a long application that is completed online.
+You must also complete a DS-156E supplement.
+The exact instructions on how to apply for the visa are usually outlined on the website of the relevant consulate and the documentation that you must provide is generally the same as the documentation you would provide if you were filing in the U.S. with USCIS.
+That being said, the consulate may impose additional procedural requirements.
+The visas are typically granted for between 2 & 5 years and you are permitted to leave and enter the U.S. whenever you like.
 If you have dependents, separate DS-160 applications must be completed for them.
 Click here to find out more about deciding whether to apply for an E visa at a consulate or through a change of status.